Our Scientific Program

 A banking program for pediatric acute myeloid leukemia samples started in 2010 with a grant from the Cole Foundation.

 The normal DNA extracted from buccal swabs or saliva is preserved for the majority of samples stored in the bank.
-Annually, the cell bank receives 150 to 200 specimens of malignant blood diseases from ten university and regional hospitals.
+Annually, the cell bank receives 150 specimens of malignant blood diseases from ten university and regional hospitals.

 Data including laboratory tests and clinical parameters for each sample is indexed in a computerized databank.
 The programming of the clinical databank was carried out in collaboration with Le Groupe d’étude en oncologie du Québec.